Andrew P. Bakaj: Early life and education

+Personal life

 He is of Ukrainian descent and is Ukrainian Catholic.

 Career

-As a student attending The George Washington University, Bakaj interned for three United States Senators: Daniel Patrick Moynihan, Charles Schumer, and Hillary Clinton.
+Bakaj began his career with Senator Daniel Patrick Moynihan in both the Senator's Washington and Manhattan offices.
+He subsequently worked for Senators Charles Schumer and Hillary Clinton.
 Bakaj's internship with Clinton coincided with the September 11 attacks, and he worked directly for her foreign policy advisor.
 Subsequently, in 2002, Bakaj served the Department of State overseas with the U.S. Embassy in Kyiv, Ukraine.
-During his tour and while traveling to Lviv, Ukraine, on mission, a deadly air show accident occurred at the Sknyliv Airfield.
-Due to his proficiency in Ukrainian and proximity to the disaster, Bakaj coordinated with the Embassy in Kyiv to secure emergency aid from the United States.

 Bakaj continued his public service while in law school, clerking with the Department of Justice.
 Upon graduating law school, he became a government official with the Department of Defense Office of Inspector General and subsequently the Central Intelligence Agency Office of Inspector General.

-While with the Department of Defense, Bakaj created the department's legal and investigative framework for national security whistleblower reprisal investigations.
-As a consequence of this accomplishment, the Department of Defense recognized him with a Career Achievement Award.
-The program he developed became the model for what would eventually become Presidential Policy Directive 19 (PPD-19), Protecting Whistleblowers with Access to Classified Information, issued by President Barack Obama in 2012.
-Bakaj eventually transitioned to the CIA where he created a whistleblower protection program modeled on the one he developed at the Defense Department so as to comply with the directive.
+Bakaj worked on whistleblower reprisal investigations at the Department of Defense.
+He later transitioned to the CIA, where he was in charge of implementing Presidential Policy Directive 19 (PPD-19), Protecting Whistleblowers with Access to Classified Information.

 In 2014, Bakaj was instrumental in protecting CIA officers within the Office of Inspector General who reported misconduct within their chain-of-command and, ultimately, to him.
 The disclosures included allegations that individuals within his own office (the CIA Office of Inspector General) fabricated evidence in a federal criminal investigation in order to obtain a false prosecution.

 In elevating the matter, he protected the whistleblowers who disclosed the information to him.
 Because he refused to compromise their identity, Bakaj himself was ultimately reprised against by then-Inspector General David B. Buckley, an Obama appointee.

 In 2017, President Donald Trump nominated Christopher Sharpley to assume the role of CIA Inspector General.
 Shortly after Sharpley's confirmation hearing, Bakaj presented evidence to the Senate Select Committee on Intelligence establishing that Sharpley was less than candid during his confirmation hearing.
 As a result of Bakaj's disclosure, the White House subsequently withdrew Sharpley's nomination.
 In 2018 Sharpley resigned from the CIA.

 In 2019, a years-long investigation found that Buckley illegally reprised against Bakaj.

 Upon transitioning from government service, Bakaj assumed the role as Special Of Counsel with Mark S. Zaid, P.C. and founded Compass Rose Legal Group, PLLC.